 In Touch with His Feminine Side: He speaks like a woman (uses female Japanese pronouns instead of male, for instance) because he'd prefer being...gentle.
 Word of God also mentions that "Garry’s someone who'd like to cross the barriers of gender."
 It's been speculated that he's gay, but it could be that he's genderqueer.

 Laser-Guided Amnesia: If he gets captured in the doll room, he forgets what he just learned about Mary.
 It doesn't last long, though; he remembers it just a few minutes later when Mary tries to knife him.

-Memento MacGuffin: When you take the option to give the handkerchief to him for his wounds (you must have a high bond level or have talked to him frequently to get it), you will able to see the game's best ending.
+Memento MacGuffin: When you take the option to give the handkerchief to him for his wounds (you must have a high bond level to get it), you will able to see the game's best ending.

 Mummies at the Dinner Table: Possibly in the "Welcome to the World of Guertena" ending.
 Either he's dead or he's so far gone that movement and speech are beyond his ability; either way, he was disturbingly still during Mary's celebration over the fact she found two friends and plans to keep them forever.

 Mysterious Past: We never really learn why he became trapped in the same world with Ib.